billnguyen8991/Asheville-Airbnb-Listings-Analysis/README.md

 # Asheville Airbnb Listings Analysis
-This report provides an analysis of Airbnb listings and guest activity in Asheville, North Carolina, with a focus on pricing trends, room distribution, neighbourhood performance, and seasonal demand.
-The analysis leverages data from Airbnb listings, reviews, and historical trends to identify key market insights and actionable recommendations for hosts and property managers.
+## Executive Summary

+This project examines the short term rental market in Asheville, North Carolina using publicly available data from Inside Airbnb.
+It provides an evidence based view of pricing patterns, host and room type distribution, neighbourhood performance, and seasonal demand.
+The analysis helps address key business problems such as identifying the most profitable listing types, understanding when demand is highest, spotting high performing neighbourhoods, and recognising market saturation risks.
+These insights support better pricing decisions, investment evaluation, and strategic planning for hosts, investors, and analysts.

 ## Objectives